 Non-Emergencies: An Employee's Incident Report Form should be completed immediately and send to the Human Resources Disability and Leave Services Manager.
 A Supervisor's Incident Report Form should also be completed with the assistance of the employee and send to the Human Resources Disability and Leave Services Manager.
-Once the Human Resources Disability and Leave Services Manager have determined the injured employee needs to see a medical provider, the employee must use one of the physicians on our Panel of Healthcare Providers for treatment.
+Once the Human Resources Disability and Leave Services Manager.
+Once the Human Resources Disability and Leave Services Manager.
+A supervisor's Incident the employee needs to see a medical provider, the employee must use one of the physicians on our Panel of Healthcare Providers for treatment.